up arrow

 Efficacy

-• In a 56-week study enrolling 1742 overweight adults, Contrave caused 6.1% weight loss
+• In a 56-week study enrolling 1742 overweight adults, Contrave caused 6.1% weight loss.
+[Study abstract] In a second similar study, Contrave caused 7.8% weight loss.
+[Study abstract]

 • See Contrave for a comprehensive review